douglas-gibbons/douglas-gibbons.github.io/_posts/2016-09-26-deeplearningschool.md

 Don't worry if you couldn't make it.
 Stanford did an excellent job of providing great quality [videos](#videos) of the event online.

 Some of my favourite parts included Ruslan showing a [slide of machine and human drawn sanskrit characters](https://youtu.be/eyovmAtoUx0?t=8h19m0s).
 It was totally impossible to tell which was which.
-Richard gave a great introduction to natural language processing, cumulating in some amazing work, showing [machine responses to questions about an image](https://youtu.be/eyovmAtoUx0?t=5h8m39s), and Adrej, who included a discussion about hardware options with a slide showing a hard disk drive with the caption; "Moving parts, lol".
+Richard gave a great introduction to natural language processing, cumulating in some amazing work, showing [machine responses to questions about an image](https://youtu.be/eyovmAtoUx0?t=5h8m39s), and Andrej, who included a discussion about hardware options with a slide showing a hard disk drive with the caption; "Moving parts, lol".
 I'm totally stealing that slide, next time I have to justify hardware costs!

 ![Moving parts, lol](/assets/deeplearningschool/disk_drive.jpg)